Teradata/stacki-wiki/Storage-Configuration.md

 1. **Array Id**.
 The order in which the RAID groups will be constructed.
 1. **Options**.
 Any additional options to be passed on to the ```storcli``` or ```hpssacli``` command.

 A sample spreadsheet is shown below.
-This spreadsheet is also available on your frontend in `/opt/stack/share/examples/controller/`.

 | <sub>NAME</sub> | <sub>SLOT</sub> | <sub>RAID LEVEL</sub> | <sub>ARRAY ID</sub> | <sub>OPTIONS</sub> |
 | ---- | ---- | ---------- | -------- | ------- |